 ΞTHDEV can offer disbursement in two different ways, depending on the amount requested, the length of the project’s proposed development period, and the work done upfront:

-Half of the total amount approved at the start of the project, and half upon completion.
+Option one: Half of the total amount approved at the start of the project, and half upon completion.

-Multiple payments, based on milestone achievements.
+Option two: Multiple payments, based on milestone achievements.

 The desired method can and should be requested in the application, but ΞTHDEV ultimately reserves the right to choose.

 All projects approved by ÐΞVgrants will be made public in both name and application, on the forthcoming ÐΞVgrants Web site and on the @DEVgrants Twitter account.
 In most cases, any project funded will already have a publicly-accessible repository, and in all cases must adhere to one or more specified open source licenses.

 Again, we thank you, the community, for all of your development efforts, critiques, and encouragement.
 It is our hope that this program will lend a small but helpful hand to your remarkable work, and we look forward to reading your applications in full.

 Comments, questions and applications should be directed to the ÐΞVgrants administrator at firstname.lastname@example.org.
 Interested parties may also follow @DEVgrants on Twitter for updates about funded projects, evaluation policy changes, and more.